datathings/greycat-training-python-sdk-101/README.md

   project_lib.project.helloWorld()
   ```
-- Expectedly, this call results in a greeting printed on GreyCat server logging stack.
+- Expectedly, this call results in a greeting printed on GreyCat server logging stack; the code can be tested with `python -m src.hello_world`.

 ### Getting data